mmichlin66/mimbl/web/guide/rendering-html.md

 The `id` property of an element can also be specified as either a regular string or a property from a style definition class (instead of `this.$class` the `this.$id` function must be used).

 The `style` property is specified as an object whose type is defined by Mimcss.
 This object contains all the CSS properties in their lowerCamel case.
 Every property has a defined type, so some can be specified as strings others as numbers, yet others as arrays, tuples, functions, objects or a combination of all the above.
-For dimensional properties such as length and angle, values can be specified as a number, in which case the default prefix corresponding to the type will be appended.
+For dimensional properties such as length and angle, values can be specified as numbers, in which case the default prefix corresponding to the type will be appended.
 The default prefix also depends on whether the number is integer or floating point.

 ```tsx
 render()